Background pattern

 • The active ingredient is losartan potassium.
 Each film-coated tablet contains 50 mg of losartan potassium, equivalent to 45.8 mg of losartan.

-• The other components are: lactose monohydrate and cellulose powder (contains lactose), pregelatinized maize starch, maize starch, microcrystalline cellulose, anhydrous colloidal silica, magnesium stearate in the tablet core, hypromellose, talc, propylene glycol, and titanium dioxide (E171) in the coating.
-See section 2 “Losartán Krka contains lactose”.
+• The other ingredients are: lactose monohydrate and cellulose powder, pregelatinized corn starch, corn starch, microcrystalline cellulose, anhydrous colloidal silica, magnesium stearate in the tablet core, and hypromellose, talc, propylene glycol, and titanium dioxide (E171) in the coating.
+See section 2 "Losartan Krka contains lactose".

-Film-coated, round, convex tablet, white in color, scored on one side with beveled edges.
+Round, convex, white film-coated tablet, scored on one side with beveled edges.
 The score is not designed to break the tablet.

 10, 14, 15, 20, 28, 30, 50, 56, 60, 84, 90, 98, 100, 112 film-coated tablets, in a cardboard box.